A Word About Risk and Quo’s Travel Safety Standards

 Practically speaking, while Quo continues to focus serious attention on global concerns, we also put our extensive experience to work focusing extra attention on genuine risks that real travelers do face every day.
 Here’s how that works:

 Travel Protection Coverage

-Don’t worry, we have the basics covered.
-Quo includes basic travel, medical and emergency coverage for every student – it’s built right into the cost of the program at no additional charge.
+Quo already has the basics covered – we include standard travel, medical and emergency coverage for every student at no additional charge.
 You don’t have to think about that – it’s already done.

 But for most travelers, Cancel for Any Reason (CFAR) coverage is essential.
 We’re proud to offer access to TripAssure’s “Plus Plan,” which is excellent coverage and well priced.